superxc3/xcmkb/list of items/list of keyboards/40percent/corne/firmware/firmware-changelog.md

 - Master renders CRKBD, Layer, capslock, numlock indicator and animated calcifer
 - Slave renders wpm responsive rocket to the space

+Fixed bugs on RBG lighting tab not shown in Vial.

 ## Firmware version 1.1
 Released on August 5, 2023.